Women negotiating and signing agreement

 • Can the premises be assigned or sub-let?

-• Does the landlord have a mortgage on the premises and has the lending authority given approval for the lease?
+• Does the landlord have a mortgage on the premises, and has the lending authority approved the lease?

 HOW do I take out a commercial lease?

 Negotiation is possible with a commercial lease.
-The ability to negotiate depends on how long the property has been vacant for, how eager the landlord is to find a tenant, and how many other potential parties are trying to secure the property.
+The ability to negotiate depends on how long the property has been vacant, how eager the landlord is to find a tenant, and how many other potential parties are trying to secure the property.

-Make sure the landlord owns the property they are attempting to lease and confirm which part of the property is being leased.
+Ensure the landlord owns the property they are attempting to lease and confirm which part is being leased.
 This last step is important if there are multiple tenants.

-Before you sign make sure that you have all the necessary information and have done all the necessary searches.
-As we have seen, this legal document can be complicated and you should get good financial and legal advice.
+Before you sign, ensure you have all the necessary information and have done all the necessary searches.
+As we have seen, this legal document can be complicated, and you should get good financial and legal advice.

-The savings they help negotiate from incentive terms, including those about the fit-out, rent, signage, marketing and advertising fees, and profit-sharing arrangements, might pay for experienced legal advisor fees.
+The savings they help negotiate from incentive terms, including fit-out, rent, signage, marketing and advertising fees, and profit-sharing arrangements, might pay for experienced legal advisor fees.

-The most common disputes arising from leases occur around renewal options, mechanisms for rental price increases and repairs, maintenance, removal at the end of a lease.
+The most common disputes arising from leases revolve around renewal options, mechanisms for rental price increases, repairs, maintenance, and removal at the end of a lease.

 HINTS